MetOffice/jules/doc/source/namelists/jules_vegetation.nml.rst

-* Mathison, C , Challinor, A. J., Deva, C., Falloon, P., Garrigues, S., Moulin, S., Williams, K., and Wiltshire, A. (2019), Developing a sequential cropping capability in the JULESvn5.2 land–surface model, Geosci.
+* Mathison, C , Challinor, A. J., Deva, C., Falloon, P., Garrigues, S., Moulin, S., Williams, K., and Wiltshire, A. (2019), Developing a sequential cropping capability in the JULESvn5.2 land-surface model, Geosci.
 Model Dev.
 Discuss., https://doi.org/10.5194/gmd-2019-85, in review, 2019.
 * Jones et al., 2020, The impact of a simple representation of non-structural carbohydrates on the simulated response of tropical forests to drought, Biogeosciences, 17: 3589--3612. https://doi.org/10.5194/bg-17-3589-2020